jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 ## **Sacctmgr for Systems Administrators**

-Like many administrative commands, you can just run the command to enter into a shell.
+Like many administrative commands, you can just run the `sacctmgr` command to enter into a shell.
 Useful if you are exploring some situation, although you cannot paginate output.

+We currently have two clusters, named "jhpce3" and "cms" You usually don't have to specify which cluster you want to consult/change, as we have a SLURM server for each cluster.

 ### Make A Backup Of Users and Their Settings
 ```